zhangyk8/sconce-scms/docs/source/api_reference.rst

 API References
 =====

-Standard KDE and SCMS algorithm in a flat Euclidean space
+Standard KDE and SCMS algorithms in a flat Euclidean space
 ----------------------------------

-.. autoclass:: sconce.EucSCMS
-    :inherited-members:

-Directional KDE and SCMS algorithm on the unit (hyper)sphere
+Directional KDE and SCMS algorithms on the unit (hyper)sphere
 ----------------------------------

-.. autoclass:: sconce.DirSCMS
-    :inherited-members:

 Utilities for SCONCE-SCMS
 --------------------------